luke-hill/setup_info/ubuntu_2204_setup.md

 ## Install ubuntu 24.04

-This is the 4th full installation instructions I did for the new laptop for my job as QA Lead at Dexters in 2024
+This is the 4th!!!
+Full installation instructions I did for the new laptop for my job as Lead QA Engineer Lead at Dexters in December 2024

 ### Vim setup
 ```